AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 Example program and assessments
 -------------------------------

-To illustrate the just presented points, we consider the example functional unit below, with the spec and body stored in source files named ``div_with_check.ads`` and ``div_with_check.adb``::
+To illustrate the just presented points further, we consider the example functional unit below, with the spec and body stored in source files named ``div_with_check.ads`` and ``div_with_check.adb``::

    function Div_With_Check (X, Y : Integer) return Integer;